Jessica Simpson: 2002–2005: Marriage to Nick Lachey and heightened success

 Simpson and Lachey starred in the ABC special The Nick and Jessica Variety Hour in April, which featured guest appearances by celebrities such as Jewel and Mr. T, among others.
-That same month, she launched her Jessica Simpson Desserts by Jessica Simpson cosmetics line along with Randi Shinder; all of the products in the line were edible.
-Simpson embarked on her Reality Tour (2004) throughout North America beginning in June; the tour was a financial success, and ended in October.
+That same month, with Randi Shinder, she launched the cosmetics line Jessica Simpson Dessert Beauty; all of the products in the line were edible.
+Simpson embarked on the North American Reality Tour beginning in June through October; the tour was a financial success.
 During this time, Simpson and her husband began making guest appearances on The Ashlee Simpson Show, chronicling the start of Jessica's sister's music career.
-Simpson's fourth studio album, a collection of Christmas themed songs titled ReJoyce: The Christmas Album (2004), was released on November 23.
+Simpson's fourth studio album, a collection of Christmas-themed songs titled ReJoyce: The Christmas Album, was released on November 23, 2004.
 The album reached a peak of number fourteen on the Billboard 200, and was certified gold by the RIAA for sales exceeding 500,000 copies.
-Also in 2004, Simpson filmed a sitcom pilot for ABC, which the network did not pick-up.
+Also in 2004, Simpson filmed a pilot for a sitcom for ABC, which the network did not opt to pick up.
 In February 2005, Simpson and Shinder launched the Dessert Treats edible cosmetics line, similar to their prior line but targeted towards a younger audience.
-Both lines were canceled following a string of lawsuits.
+Following two lawsuits regarding copyright and accounting, both lines were discontinued.

 Simpson performed "The Star-Spangled Banner" at the Indy 500 in 2005.
 Simpson launched The Jessica Simpson Collection in 2005, initially partnering with Tarrant Apparel Group to release the Princy and JS by Jessica Simpson clothing lines.
 The company has continued to grow throughout the years, and in 2014 was reported to earn $1 billion in annual sales.
 Simpson made her film debut as Daisy Duke in the film adaption of The Dukes of Hazzard (2005).
 While the film was met with negative reviews from film critics generally, it grossed over $111 million worldwide.
-Simpson recorded the song "These Boots Are Made For Walkin'" (2005) to promote the film; it both samples and shares the title of a Nancy Sinatra song.
+To promote the film, Simpson recorded "These Boots Are Made For Walkin'", a cover of the Nancy Sinatra song with additional lyrics.
 The song entered the top twenty of the Billboard Hot 100, becoming one Simpson's most successful singles to date.
 The music video, which featured Simpson in character as Daisy Duke, was controversial for featuring Simpson in "revealing" outfits and washing the General Lee car in her bikini.
-The controversy resulted in the music video being banned in some countries.
 In November 2005, Simpson and Lachey announced they were separating.
 Simpson filed for divorce in December 2005, citing "irreconcilable differences."
 Their divorce was publicized worldwide and finalized on June 30, 2006.
-Reportedly, she had to pay Lachey $12 million in their divorce since she had not signed a pre-nuptial agreement before they wed.
-In a 2015 interview, Simpson called her marriage to Lachey her "biggest financial mistake".